AdrianNiu/twitter-sentiment-analyzer/README.md

 The AFINN lexicon is a list of English terms manually rated for valence with an integer between -5 (negative) and +5 (positive) by Finn Årup Nielsen between 2009 and 2011.

-## Screen Shots
+## Page Views

-Below is the result of the application, you can type in your brand name or something you are interested in, and see how people are talking about it on Twitter.
+Below is the page views of the application, you can type in something you are interested in, and see how people are talking about it on Twitter.

-In the demo, the user is an admin from Verizon, and the admin is interested in learning how people think about his/her brand and services.
+In this demo, the user is an admin from Verizon, and the admin is interested in learning how people think about his/her brand and services.

 ![View of the Search Page](/public/images/TSA-search-page.jpg) View of the Search Page